paulstothard/genotype_conversion_file_builder/README.md

 ##### --species

-  * Name of the species (used for organizing output files) (default: all)
+  * Name of the species (used for organizing output files) (default: all).

 ##### --outdir

-  * Output directory to hold the results (default: genotype\_conversion\_file\_builder/results)
+  * Output directory to hold the results (default: genotype\_conversion\_file\_builder/results).

 ##### --chunksize

-  * Number of variant sequences to process per BLAST job (default: 10000)
+  * Number of variant sequences to process per BLAST job (default: 10000).

 ##### --dev

-  * Whether to process a small number of markers and then exit (default: false)
+  * Whether to process a small number of markers and then exit (default: false).

 ##### --align

-  * Whether to include an alignment file in the output showing how BLAST alignments were parsed to determine position, allele, and strand information (default: false)
+  * Whether to include an alignment file in the output directory showing how BLAST alignments were parsed to determine position, allele, and strand information (default: false).

+##### --blast

+  * Whether to include a BLAST results file in the output directory (default: false).

 ##### Sample commands